 If you’re interested in our review of the Ultimate Disney Christmas Package, check it out.

-The lights were dim upon entry with bright cartoon characters and snowflakes decorating canvases.
+Disney always decorates well!
+The lights were dim upon entry with bright cartoon characters and snowflakes dancing across white canvases.
 While it was busy, we had a lot of space away from our neighbors.
 Throughout the open floor plan, holiday music blared through the speakers, and friendly cast members helped us find our seats.

 The “Ultimate Disney Christmas Package” Christmas Eve dinner in Epcot had a customized menu that I still drool over!
 The menu featured a variety of buffet tables, including soup and salad, hot food, pasta action, kids, and dessert stations.